Seeing a psychiatrist on Maple is easy

 What should I see a psychiatrist for?

-Psychiatrists are trained to diagnose and treat most mental illnesses and psychiatric disorders, including (but not limited to) anxiety, depression, bipolar disorder, OCD, ADHD, and substance abuse issues.
+Psychiatrists are trained to diagnose and treat most mental illnesses and psychiatric disorders, including (but not limited to) anxiety, depression, bipolar disorder, OCD, and substance abuse issues.

 What is the difference between seeing a psychiatrist on Maple versus waiting for a referral through my family doctor?